Alignak-monitoring/alignak/doc/source/11_integration/centreon.rst

 .. _integration/centreon:

 =========================
-Use Shinken with Centreon
+Use Alignak with Centreon
 =========================

 Centreon
 =========

-Centreon is a famous French monitoring solution based on Nagios, which can also be used with Shinken.
+Centreon is a famous French monitoring solution based on Nagios, which can also be used with Alignak.

 .. image:: /_static/images/centreon.png